omni-trash/syslog/README.md

 We monitoring most of the infrastructure components in the company network with Zabbix.

 That is ok, that is good, have a look of them.
-But here we cannot look inside the applications, so the app has to tell us, that there is a problem.
+But here we cannot look inside the applications, so the app has to tell us that there is a problem.

-That is why we need a logging.
+That is why we need logging.
 To simplify the terms we can say that logging is a smaller part of tracing, and tracing is a smaller part of debug output.

-For Debug output we can use `System.Diagnostics.Debug` and for Trace output we can use `System.Diagnostics.Trace`.
+For ``Debug`` output we can use `System.Diagnostics.Debug` and for ``Trace`` output we can use `System.Diagnostics.Trace`.
 When we neither define `DEBUG` or `TRACE` in the project, then we dont have any output!

 At this point we have to think about logging, DI, IoC and maybe IoT.